GhostCode83/DSA-Big-O/README.md

 1. What is the Big O for this?
 1) Determine the Big O for the following algorithm: You are sitting in a room with 15 people.
 You want to find a playmate for your dog, preferably of the same breed.
 So you want to know if anyone out of the 15 people have the same breed as your dog.
 You stand up and yell out, who here has a golden retriever and would like to be a playdate for my golden.
 Someone yells - "I do, be happy to bring him over"

+  - Constant Time, because you are searching through a single array of people and returning a value.
+It will be the same every time, regardless of the input.

 2) Determine the Big O for the following algorithm: You are sitting in a room with 15 people.
 You want to find a playmate for your dog who is of the same breed.
 So you want to know if anyone out of the 15 people have the same breed as your dog.
 You start with the first person and ask him if he has a golden retriever.
 He says no, then you ask the next person, and the next, and the next until you find someone who has a golden or there is no one else to ask.
+ - Linear time, because the more people you have to ask the more time it will take. (it would be polynomial if you are asking two questions, dog breed and interested in playdates)

 2. Even or odd
 What is the Big O of the following algorithm?
 Explain your answer